Daru13/RubEns/README.md

-# rubEns
+# RubEns

-*rubEns* is a simple painting app, built in Javascript/Typescript.
+*RubEns* is a simple painting app, built in Javascript/Typescript.
-It is our course project for ENS Cachan's software dev. course.
+It is our course project for ENS Paris-Saclay's software dev. course.